Home

 Coconut Palace Photos.

-The following photos of the Coconut Palace in Manila will give you good idea of what to expect when you visit.
+The following Coconut Palace Photos photos in Manila will give you good idea of what to expect when you visit.
 The Coconut Palace is well worth seeing, you can get a feel for how the rich can live in poor countries.
 Sure this is not a regular house and is effectively now a museum for people to come and visit, but it is a good indication of what power and money can give you.

 These photos are a walk through of the Coconut Palace starting at the front gates.